Advanced Datasets

 'netcdf:/path/to/file.nc:variable'

-Datasets on the web are identifed by “http” or “https” URLs such as
+Datasets on the web are identified by “http” or “https” URLs such as

 'zip+https://example.com/file.tif&p=x&q=y!/folder/file.tif'